rackerlabs/genestack/docs/infrastructure-mariadb.md

 kubectl --namespace openstack apply -k /opt/genestack/kustomize/mariadb-cluster/base
 ```

+!!! note

-> NOTE MariaDB has a base configuration which is HA and production ready.
+    MariaDB has a base configuration which is HA and production ready.
 If you're deploying on a small cluster the `aio` configuration may better suit the needs of the environment.

 ## Verify readiness with the following command